Outside Scholarship FAQ

 Some donors require the university to complete special forms, provide verification of enrollment or grade transcripts, or to invoice the sponsoring agency.
 Please be sure to forward any special instructions or needs to our office so we may comply with the sponsor's wishes.
 No credit will appear on your account until the funds are received by Wittenberg.

 What should I do with the check I receive?

-All scholarship checks should be forwarded to the Office of Student Financial Services for processing.
+All scholarship checks should be forwarded to the Office of Financial Aid for processing.
 If the check is issued to the student and Wittenberg jointly, be sure to endorse the back of the check before sending it to our office.